Disclaimer

 - Run the following command.
 This will simply loop indefinitely, consuming a small amount of CPU.
 We add

-to prevent it from consuming 100% CPU, making it slightly more realistic for a background task. - The
+sleep 1to prevent it from consuming 100% CPU, making it slightly more realistic for a background task. - The

-.
+&runs the command in the background.
+Note the PID (Process ID) that is printed, e.g.,[1] 12345.
 You'll use this PID later.
 If you miss it, don't worry, we'll find it.

 - Run the following command.
 This will simply loop indefinitely, consuming a small amount of CPU.
 We add